Car Shopping? Solving the Lease vs. Buy Conundrum

 The choice between buying and leasing can be a tough call for some consumers.
 For decades, leasing was typically limited to high-end luxury vehicles.
 The landscape has shifted in recent years as people lease more mainstream sedans and SUVs.
 With an array of options and interest rates for both car loans and leases at historical lows, it can be hard to determine what makes sense for your wallet and lifestyle.

 While there is no perfect answer, sorting out factors related to cost and personal preferences can help you make a decision that works best for you.

-The math may show that over the life of a lease (e.g., three years) your total costs are less than if you had a bought a car outright.
+The math may show that over the life of a lease (e.g., three years), your total costs are less than if you had bought a car outright.
 However, don’t forget: after you pay off a car loan, you own the vehicle as an asset.
-Your cost of ownership is further reduced if you own a car that has a high resale value.
+Your cost of ownership is further reduced if you own a car with a high resale value.

-If you generally enjoy driving a car for an extended period, and a dealership or bank is offering low or even zero percent financing, buying is the way to go.
+If you generally enjoy driving a car for an extended period, and a dealership or bank offers low or even zero percent financing, buying is the way to go.
 From a purely financial perspective, the most cost-effective way to buy a car is to purchase something pre-owned with competitive financing.
-Cash you would otherwise use to purchase outright can be working harder for you elsewhere, and you don’t risk off-the-lot depreciation.
+The cash you would otherwise use to purchase outright can work harder for you elsewhere, and you don’t risk off-the-lot depreciation.

 The truth is that, for most people, leasing makes less financial sense than buying.
 But for some, leasing may make a great deal of sense when it comes to personal preference and flexibility.

 No matter which option you choose, make sure to shop around.
 Exact prices of vehicles can vary greatly even within the same region of the country.
 The terms of a lease or terms of financing can vary greatly, too.
 Do your homework and empower yourself to walk into a dealership with supporting information.